GoogleCloudPlatform/podcast/site/content/post/episode-137-next-day-1/index.md

 ##### Sandeep Dinesh

 [Sandeep Dinesh](https://twitter.com/SandeepDinesh) is a Developer Advocate for Google Cloud.
 He blends and creates new opportunities for businesses and people by leveraging the best technology possible.
-He's focused on bringing the best in high tech to the world of agriculture!

 ##### Raejeanne Skillern